 Unit leaders start leafing through your recipe books today!
-On Tuesday unit leaders will gather with their ingredients to begin cooking the top culinary Dutch oven meal at Camp Resolute of 5 sample size portions for the judges.
+On Tuesday unit leaders will gather with their ingredients to begin cooking the top culinary Dutch oven meal at Camp Resolute

+Unit leader is responsible for bringing all of the ingredients and need to produce a minimum of 5 sample size portions for the judges.
 If you have a favorite Dutch oven bring it along with you, however, we do have some if you need to borrow ours.